COVID-19 Update: We are open and serving our clients. Learn More >>>

 New York Drug Crimes Defense

+Lawful possession.
 If you are arrested for possession of a controlled substance that is a prescription drug such as OxyContin or Vicodin and you have a lawful prescription for the drug, you have a valid defense.
 Keep in mind, however, that it is still illegal to sell a prescription drug even if you have valid prescription.

+Insufficient quantity.
 For certain drug crimes, a minimum amount of the drug is required.
 For example, for a charge of criminal possession of a controlled substance in the second degree based on cocaine, the required amount of cocaine is at least 4 ounces.
 If you can show that you had less than 4 ounces, then you have a valid defense to a second degree criminal possession charge.
 However, you may still face a lesser charge of criminal possession of a controlled substance in the third, fourth, fifth or seventh degree, depending the amount of cocaine you actually had.

+Absence of "knowing" element.
 Drug offenses require that you "knowingly" possess, distribute, or manufacture.
 If you do not know what type of drug you have you may have a valid defense to a drug crime charge.

-Witness or victim of drug or alcohol overdose
+Witness or Victim of Drug or Alcohol Overdose

 It is important to get help for someone who is overdosing from drugs or alcohol.
 Thus, New York law provides a statutory defense to a drug crime charge if you seek health care for yourself or for someone else who has a life threatening emergency.
-This means that if someone becomes very sick and you call 911, if you also happen to have drugs in the room or on your person, law enforcement cannot arrest you for certain drug offenses such as drug possession or marijuana possession.
+This means that if someone becomes very sick and you call 911, if you also happen to have drugs in the room or on your person, law enforcement cannot arrest you for certain drug offenses such as drug possession.
 However, this exception does not apply to drug selling for consideration charges.
 N.Y.
 Pen.
 Law § 220.78

-Unlawful search and seizure
+Unlawful Search and Seizure

 Fourth Amendment search and seizure issues are common to drug crime cases.
 The Fourth Amendment to the U.S. Constitution prohibits illegal search and seizure procedures.
 While during a traffic stop drugs that are in plain view in a car may be seized and used as evidence, drugs seized in illegal searches cannot be entered into evidence and as a result, drug charges may had to be dismissed.
-In People v.
-Rafailov,38 Misc.3d 1214(A)(2013),the police officer frisked a suspect in order to determine if the suspect had a weapon.
-In the course of frisking the suspect, the police officer felt an object in the suspect's pocket that turned out to be a box that contained a controlled substance.
-However, the court found that the search and seizure was illegal as the box was clearly did not feel like a weapon, so the officer did not have the legal right to remove the box from the suspect's pocket.

 Sentencing